-As described in Note 2 of the financial statements, the financial statements are prepared using accounting practices prescribed or permitted by the Commonwealth of Massachusetts Division of Insurance.
-The statutory financial statements are prepared by the Group in accordance with accounting practices prescribed or permitted by the Commonwealth of Massachusetts Division of Insurance, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
+We draw attention to Note 2 of the financial statements, which describes the basis of accounting.
+As described in Note 2 to the financial statements, the financial statements are prepared on the basis of accounting practices prescribed or permitted by the Commonwealth of Massachusetts Division of Insurance, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
+As a result, the financial statements may not be suitable for another purpose.
 Our opinion is not modified with respect to this matter.